 The Invitation

-The letter sat on the table, its wax seal half-peeled, gold edges faintly gleaming in the dim light.
+The letter sat on the table, its wax seal half-peeled.
+The gold edges caught a faint glint under the dim light.

 Invitation to Aria Luna Music Academy.